Patreon/patreon-wordpress/readme.txt

 Nothing will be changed at your site - the plugin will just connect your site to Patreon to allow communication in between your site and Patreon.

 == Changelog ==

+= 1.3.8 =

+* Added a health check page that shows the health of Patreon integration
+* Added compatibility checks for permalink settings and WP Super Cache settings
+* Critical issues with the integration are shown in dismissable notice that shows up on a 7 day basis when dismissed

 = 1.3.7 =